 What Are Their Lives Like?

 Having left the seas long ago, the Marma are now valley farmers.
 Forced out of the plains and into the hills by more powerful groups, they have adopted the "slash and burn" method of agriculture.
-In Maghi society, farm land is community property.
-After one year’s use, the field must be left fallow for a sufficient time to let the earth recover.
-After the fallow period, anyone and everyone can work this field.
+In their society, farmland is community property.
+After one year’s use, the field must be left fallow for a sufficient time to let the land recover.
+After the fallow period, anyone and everyone can work in this field.
 No individual, family, or kinship group has prerogative rights to the land.
 Farming and other activities tie families to the community and the community to families.

 What Are Their Beliefs?

 Although several religions are represented among the Marma, the most common religion is a blend of Buddhism and animism (belief that non-human objects have spirits).
-The theology of Buddhism alleges that man undergoes a cycle of separate existences and that all living things are endowed with individual souls.
-A devout Buddhist is able to progress toward his goal of nirvana—a state of eternal bliss—through the accumulation of merit-earning acts.
+The theology of Buddhism alleges that man undergoes a cycle of separate existences and that all living things have individual souls.
+A devout Buddhist can progress toward his goal of nirvana—a state of eternal bliss—through the accumulation of merit-earning acts.